West Side Superstar

 Friends in High (Line) Places

 The Meatpacking District, the neighborhood around the High Line’s southern section, was very different in the 1980s.
-By day, the stench of animal blood from dozens of meat wholesalers owned the cobblestoned streets.
-After sunset, the people that go bump in the night took over.
+By day, the stench of animal blood and flesh from dozens of meat wholesalers embedded itself into the neighborhood’s cobblestoned streets.
+After sunset, the people who go bump in the night took over.

 A cafe opened in the 1990s, then two.
 Restaurants, art galleries, fashion stores came next.
 All that eating, shopping and gallery-ing is tiring, so hotels went up.
 No-man’s-land was now hip.